KayakDov/NeighborhoodPIG/README.md

 3.  **Generate Coherence:**

-    * When checked, this option produces a heat map specifically showing the coherence of the orientation.
+    * When checked, this option produces a heatmap specifically showing the coherence of the orientation.
 Coherence measures the degree to which the orientation is elliptical versus circular.
 A coherence of $0$ indicates there is no measurable orientation.
 A coherence of $1$ indicates there is a strong orientation, much like an ellipse with a high major axis length to minor axis length ratio.

     * **Sample Output:**
         ![Donut's Coherence Heatmap](images/examples/DonutCoherence.png "Sample Coherence Heatmap")
-        *Figure 4: Donut's coherence heat map.*
+        *Figure 4: Donut's coherence heatmap.*

 ### More Numerical Input Fields